gazebosim/docs/garden/Model_insertion_fuel.md

 # Model Insertion from Fuel

-Ignition Fuel hosts hundreds of models that can easily be added to a world running in the Ignition GUI.
+Gazebo Fuel hosts hundreds of models that can easily be added to a world running in the Gazebo GUI.

 ## Prerequisites

-Start by getting Ignition up and running with an empty world:
+Start by getting Gazebo up and running with an empty world:

 ```bash
 gz sim empty.sdf